martinlingstuyl/blog-wiki/Microsoft-365-Community-Blog-Markdown-reference.md

 - HTML headings, such as `<h1>`, aren't recommended, and in some cases will cause build warnings.
 - You can link to individual headings in a file via [bookmark links](how-to-write-links.md#explicit-anchor-links).
 - Headings should be used to create a logical and hierarchical structure for your post.
 For accessibility reasons, you should only use a third-level heading inside of a second-level heading, and a fourth-level heading inside of a third-level heading, and so on.
 Do not skip levels.
+- Do not add punctuation to the end of the headings

 ## Emphasis